Chart Color Schemes

 Household Composition

-Mirboo North features high concentrations of lone person households, with a higher-than-average median household size
+Mirboo North features high concentrations of lone person households, with a fairly typical median household size

-Family households comprise 68.9% of all households, including 26.1% couples with children, 32.2% couples without children, and 9.8% single parent families.
-Non-family households account for the remaining 31.1%, with lone person households at 29.9% and group households comprising 1.0%.
-The median household size is 2.4 people, larger than the Rest of Vic. average of 2.3.
+Family households constitute 68.9% of all households, including 26.1% couples with children, 32.2% couples without children, and 9.8% single parent families.
+Non-family households make up the remaining 31.1%, with lone person households at 29.9% and group households comprising 1.0% of the total.
+The median household size is 2.4 people, which aligns with the average in Rest of Vic.

 Frequently Asked Questions - Households